More than four-in-five of the province’s residents are concerned about travellers not following COVID-19 protocols.

 Significant proportions of British Columbians are uneasy about relying on specific forms of transportation at this point.
 Fewer than half of the province’s residents (46%) say they are willing to travel on a ferry right now—a proportion that rises to 58% among residents of Vancouver Island.

 At least one-in-four British Columbians are willing to take an airplane flight to another province (36%), an airplane flight within British Columbia (32%), a trip by car to the United States (27%) or a bus trip shorter than 3 hours (25%).

 Fewer British Columbians are willing to take a railway trip (23%), an airplane fight to a different continent (22%), an airplane flight to the United States (21%), a bus trip longer than 3 hours (16%) or a trip on a cruise ship (11%).

-“More than three-in-four Canadians aged 18-to-34 (78%) say that they were bothered by outside noises when they were at home,” says Mario Canseco, President of Research Co.
-“The proportion drops to 65% among those aged 35-to-54 and 60% among those aged 55 and over.”
+“More than a third of British Columbians aged 18-to-34 (35%) say they would have no problem taking a trip by car to the United States,” says Mario Canseco, President of Research Co.
+“The proportion drops to 26% among those aged 35-to-54 and to 22% among those among those aged 55 and over.”

 For more information on this poll, please contact: